cybertec-postgresql/pgwatch2/docs/docker_installation.rst

 Note that in non-trusted environments it's a good idea to specify more sensitive ports together with some explicit network interfaces for additional security - by default Docker listens on all network devices!

-Also note that one can configure a lot of aspects of the software components running inside the container, so for a complete list of all supported Docker environment variables see the `ENV_VARIABLES.md <https://github.com/cybertec-postgresql/pgwatch2/blob/master/ENV_VARIABLES.md>`_ file.
+Also note that one can configure many aspects of the software components running inside the container via ENV - for a complete list of all supported Docker environment variables see the `ENV_VARIABLES.md <https://github.com/cybertec-postgresql/pgwatch2/blob/master/ENV_VARIABLES.md>`_ file.